Helena Chagas

-Journalistic career
+Journalism career

 Chagas graduated from the University of Brasília and went through major media outlets, having covered events such as the inauguration of the New Republic and the Brazilian Constituent Assembly.
 Starting at the newspaper O Globo, in 1982, she moved to the Brazilian Senate as a public servant, and she worked there as a reporter and producer of the programs of the legislative house.
 Returning to O Globo in 1995, she acted as coordinator of the policy area, in addition to being editor-in-chief and director of the Brasília branch.

 From then on, Chagas kept columns in the newspaper O Globo and in the newspaper Diário de S. Paulo, in addition to a political analysis blog on the portal globo.com.
 In 2006, she took over as director of journalism at the Brasília branch of SBT.
 She was also coordinator of TV Brasil, Agência Brasil and the radio system of the Brazil Communication Company, always emphasizing matters related to citizenship.